mirage/mirage-www/data/wiki/hello-world.md

 `mirage configure` - just like the reasonable default provided by `generic_kv_ro` in the previous example.

-`generic_stackv4v6` attempts to build a sensible network stack on top of the physical interface given by `default_network`.
+`generic_stackv4v6` builds a network stack on top of the physical interface given by `default_network`.

 #### Unix with host system (socket) networking